http://mctiernan.com/mctiernangrid.htm 5-14-2012

 The Rules of the DNA test and a good explanation as to what they indicate are at this web site; http://mctiernan.com/dnarules.htm

-This web site gives a very good view of the wider Irish DNA studies for 1750 Irish families, http://www.familytreedna.com/public/IrelandHeritage
+This https://owlcation.com/stem/Irish-Blood-Genetic-Identity web site and the other gives a very good view of the wider Irish DNA studies for 1750 Irish families, http://www.familytreedna.com/public/IrelandHeritage

-To run the tree sequence use: reduced meridan to myPH.ych to myPH.rdf to myPH.rmf to myPH.out to MP or star to .sto to draw to .sto
+To run the tree sequence use: median joining with myPH.ych to myPH.out to draw

-If you are a male McTernan / McTiernan / MacTiernan and want to participate in this DNA study please let me know.
-We have a special family group rate at http://www.familytreedna.com of $124 US for the 25 loci test.
-If you own a bank then I would hope you would pay for the test.
-If like many of us you are wondering who might pay the bills this month then I would pay the cost of the test as this is my only hobby.
+If you are a male McTernan / McTiernan / MacTiernan and want to participate in this family DNA study, please let me know.
+If you own a bank, then I hope you would pay for the test.
+If, like many of us, you are wondering who might pay the bills this month then I would pay the cost of the test as this is my only hobby.

 Michael McTiernan michael@mctiernan.com